ivmreg/ha-thames-water/README.md

 <details>
   <summary>Manually add the Integration</summary>
   Visit the <i>Integrations</i> section in Home Assistant and click the <i>Add</i> button in the bottom right corner.
-Search for <code>Thames Water</code> and input your credentials. <b>You may need to clear your browser cache before the integration appears in the list.</b>
+Search for <code>Thames Water</code> and input your details. <b>You may need to clear your browser cache before the integration appears in the list.</b>
 </details>

 ## Energy Management

 The water statistics can be integrated into HA [Home Energy Management](https://www.home-assistant.io/docs/energy/) using **thames_water:thameswater_consumption**.

+**thames_water:thameswater_cost** can be used to track costs.
+The cost per litre can be configured in the device configuration page.
+Changing this value will only affect new readings.
+If you want to update past readings you'll need to remove the integration, delete the statistics and add the integration again.

 It will attempt to fetch the latest data at 00:00 and 12:00 every day.